microsoft/vscode-docs/docs/editor/extension-marketplace.md

 * **Q & A** - Review existing questions and the level of the publisher's responsiveness.
 You can also engage with the extension's publisher(s) if you have concerns.
 * **Issues, Repository, and License** - Check if the publisher has provided these and if they have the support you expect.

 If you do see an extension that looks suspicious, you can report the extension to the Marketplace with the **Report Abuse** link at the bottom of the extension **More Info** section.
+You can get support  with publishing or managing an exension by signing in at https://marketplace.visualstudio.com/manage and clicking on the 'Contact Microsoft' link at the top right.

 ### My extensions don't synchronize when connected to a remote window